ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Introduction

-In response to these threats, significant research efforts have recently focused on developing proactive defense mechanisms against facial manipulation.
-Unlike passive detection methods \cite{yin2023dynamic,liao2023famm,zhang2022unsupervised,qiao2024fully,zhu2023face}, proactive defense algorithms \cite{ruiz2020disrupting,yeh2020disrupting,huang2022cmua,aneja2022tafim,guan2022defending,dong2023restricted,zhu2023information,zhai2023defending,tang2023feature,qu2024df,guan2024adversarial} are designed to counteract fraudulent activities at their origin.
-However, these distortions suffer from several critical limitations: 1) they fail to completely obscure personally identifiable features, allowing identity-relevant information to persist, as the distortions produced by unconstrained adversarial perturbations appear in indeterminate locations rather than effectively covering the entire face; 2) they introduce random and unstructured artifacts, such as shadows, background distortions, and deformed facial regions, resulting in unnatural and visually unacceptable appearances.
-Consequently, if persistent malicious users insist on uploading these non-specifically disrupted images to social media, and these images are maliciously disseminated, concerns such as facial stigmatization may arise, posing ethical and reputational risks for the individuals depicted \cite{zhai2023defending}.
-Especially for public figures, their identities remain discernible even after defense mechanisms are applied.
-For example, as illustrated in Fig. \ref{fig:intro}, when the above-mentioned traditional proactive defense is applied to protect a photo of the famous movie star Jackie Chan, his identity remains recognizable from the stigmatized forged output.
+In response to these threats, considerable research has recently focused on developing proactive defense mechanisms against facial manipulation.
+Unlike passive detection methods \cite{yin2023dynamic,liao2023famm,zhang2022unsupervised,qiao2024fully,zhu2023face}, proactive defense methods \cite{ruiz2020disrupting,yeh2020disrupting,huang2022cmua,aneja2022tafim,guan2022defending,dong2023restricted,zhu2023information,zhai2023defending,tang2023feature,qu2024df,guan2024adversarial} aim to counter fraudulent activities at their source.
+However, these approaches face several critical limitations: 1) they often fail to fully obscure personally identifiable features, allowing identity-relevant information to persist, since the distortions produced by unconstrained adversarial perturbations tend to appear in indeterminate locations rather than effectively covering the entire face; 2) they introduce random and unstructured artifacts such as shadows, background distortions, and deformed facial regions, which produce unnatural and visually unappealing results.
+Consequently, if persistent malicious users upload these disrupted images to social networks and they are widely disseminated, concerns about facial stigmatization arise, posing ethical and reputational risks to the individuals depicted~\cite{zhai2023defending}.
+This issue is particularly pronounced for public figures, whose identities remain recognizable even after defense mechanisms are applied.
+For example, as shown in Fig.~\ref{fig:intro}, when traditional proactive defense is applied to a photo of the famous actor Jackie Chan, his identity remains discernible despite the visual distortions in the forged output.